PumpkinDB/PumpkinDB/doc/script/SEND.md

 Output stack:

-This word is the way to communicate with the rest of the actors in the database.
+This instruction is the way to communicate with the rest of the actors in the database.
 It will send a data message to a particular topic, pushing nothing back to the stack.
 All topic subscribers will receive it.